-GLOBAL MARKETS-BoJ bond buying sends yen lower; U.S. stocks ease
+GLOBAL MARKETS-BOJ bond buying sends yen lower; U.S. stocks ease

 U.S. Treasuries.

-in response to the new BoJ policy, but edged up on Monday to
+response to the new BOJ policy, but edged up on Monday to 1.72

 In Europe the main beneficiary was French debt with 10-year